 - Offering two separate $300 grants to be made available through the Hardship Grant Program.
 If approved, income eligible customers could receive one $300 annual grant for water services and another $300 annual grant for wastewater conveyance services – increasing their total annual benefit to $600.

-For more information about our plans for managing stormwater and the fee please visit www.pgh2ostormwater.com.
+For more information about our customer assistance programs, please visit www.pgh2o.com/cap.